 B. If a cadet is in a vehicle and safety permits, he or she will stop the vehicle and sit at attention, but he or she is not required to salute.

-C. When not in ranks, a cadet ceases activity, faces the colors and salutes (if in uniform) until the last note of the anthem.
+C. When not in ranks, a cadet ceases activity, faces the Colors and salutes (if in uniform) until the last note of the anthem.

-D. If in civilian or athletic dress a cadet stops and faces the Colors at attention.
+D. If in civilian or athletic attire, a cadet stops and faces the Colors at attention.
 If wearing a cover, the cadet removes it and holds it over the heart in your right hand.
 A woman in civilian dress, with or without a hat, stands at attention and places her hand over her heart.

 E. There are certain differences in procedures on board ship: